dubiacc/website/articles/en/nfp/index.md

-Now, obviously she here complains from the modernist perspective not being able to use regular contraception -- but even she recognizes that it goes directly against her nature as a woman to have sex on .
+Now, obviously she here complains from the modernist perspective not being able to use regular contraception -- but even she recognizes that it goes directly against her nature as a woman to have relations on non-fertile days.

 This is the result of what you eventually end up with when practicing NFP: tracking mucus, Marquette method, temperatures, ovulation cycles, etc. - all of that effort in order to